TomNussbaumer/scratchpad/bash-fu-survival-guide.md

 Command **crontab** can be used to view and manipulate cron jobs.
 Editing crontab entries boils down to use a text editor to make any changes to the crontab file.

 **IMPORTANT NOTE:* if you use the -r option of crontab for removal, it will remove the complete file which means all your scheduled jobs are gone!!

+Cron has one major drawback: if doesn't check if it has missed to run a scheduled job (i.e. due to a shutdown).
+If you need garanteed executions you have to install and use something like [Anacron](https://www.google.at/search?q=anacron).

 ## Oneliners (Generic)